juju/docs/src/en/about-juju.md

 ## Can I use Juju with Puppet or Chef or Ansible?

 Yes!
 Puppet, Chef, and Ansible are great tools for writing configuration files.
-Juju works a layer above that by focusing on the service the application delivers, regardless of the machine on which it runs.
+Juju works a layer above that by focusing on the long term operations required to keep that software running over time, regardless of the machine on which it runs.
 So the Juju charm for an application includes (amongst other things) all the logic for writing configuration files for that application - that logic itself can be written in whatever language or tool the author of the charm prefers.

 It is common for people to start creating a charm by bringing together Puppet or Chef or other scripts which they currently use to automate the